GDPR Fines: Who are the Biggest Culprits

 Taxa 4X35, Denmark – 1, 200,000 DKK

 This fine was enforced after a random audit revealed that this Danish taxi firm had over 9 million personal records that it did not need to have.
 Therefore, they were fined for failing to get rid of this unused data.
+Learn about the Danish DPA cookie guidelines.

 Google, France – 50,000,000 Euros